Triumphantly509/Understanding-STP-PortFast-BPDU-Guard-Loop-Guard/README.md

 </div>

-## Part two - Interfaces to be Root Port
+## Part two - Each remaining SW in the topology will select one of its interfaces to be Root Port.
 - Interfaces with the lowest root cost is the root port

 ## Root cost